Eliot family (United States): Rise to prominence

 Members of the Eliot family achieved success in myriad fields, including banking, politics, academia, and the arts.
 Samuel Eliot, born to modest circumstances, built one of the largest fortunes in Boston.
 His granddaughter, Mary Elizabeth Bray, married Johann Heinrich Gossler III, whose family owned Berenberg Bank; their descendants would be barons, senators, and consuls in Europe.

-Charles W. Eliot's tenure as President of Harvard was monumental, leading Theodore Roosevelt to refer to him as "the only man in the world I envy."
+Charles W. Eliot's tenure as president of Harvard University was monumental, leading Theodore Roosevelt to refer to him as "the only man in the world I envy".
 Branches of the family migrated westward, and were instrumental in the founding of Washington University in St. Louis and Reed College.

 Thomas Stearns Eliot, better known as T. S. Eliot, was awarded the 1948 Nobel Prize in Literature.

 Throughout the 20th century, Martha May Eliot, Abigail Adams Eliot, and Clara Eliot achieved prominence in the fields of public health, early childhood education, and economics, respectively.

 Other families with the surname Eliot

-A number of Americans who share the last name Eliot descend from Reverend John Eliot of Roxbury, Massachusetts, a Puritan missionary known as the "Apostle to the Indians."
-These include the Reverend John Eliot's son John Eliot, Jr., who served as the first pastor of the First Church of Christ in Newton, Massachusetts, Joseph Eliot, a pastor in Guilford, Connecticut, and Joseph's son Jared Eliot, a pastor and agricultural writer.
+A number of Americans who share the last name Eliot descend from Reverend John Eliot of Roxbury, Massachusetts, a Puritan missionary known as the "Apostle to the Indians".
+These include the Reverend John Eliot's son John Eliot, Jr., who served as the first pastor of the First Church of Christ in Newton, Massachusetts; Joseph Eliot, a pastor in Guilford, Connecticut; and Joseph's son Jared Eliot, a pastor and agricultural writer.
 As Henry James noted in his biography of Charles W. Eliot, no connection has been traced between the two families.